Lohr Fardier

-The Lohr Fardier is a French light general purpose 4x4 vehicle, capable of being transported by air, developed by Lohr Industrie for use by airborne troops.
+The Lohr Fardier, introduced in 1976, is a French light general purpose 4x4 vehicle, capable of being transported by air, developed by Lohr Industrie for use by airborne troops.

 History

 This light 4x4 vehicle was developed by SOFRAMAG (later Lohr Industrie) for the French Army airborne troops, which used 300 of these.
 Two versions were produced: FL 500 and FL 501, the latter with a 36 hp engine.

 France has replaced its FL 500/501 with the Auverland A3F fast attack vehicle; while it can't be assured whether the vehicles supplied to Spain and Tunisia are still in service.

 Description

 It has a chassis built of welded tubes, with the cargo area at the back (formed by aluminium panels), the engine in the middle (transversally positioned) and the driver at the front left (protected by a demountable U-shaped safety bar).
 Each axle has a transmission unit, with coil-spring suspension.
 Each rear wheel has an independent parking brake, while brakes in all 4 wheels are with discs.
 The vehicle has a dual lighting system for full lighting or for reduced "convoy" lighting.

 The FL 501 can tow up to 800 kg, a typical cargo is a 120 mm mortar.
 Other loads include communication equipment, general cargo, or up to 2 stretchers.

 It can be air transported either by cargo plane or by helicopter: